davidrtlake/uq-calendar/README.md

 - [x] Make Event interface global?
 - [x] Hide prev years nav
 - [x] 29 May - 2 Jun Revision period to showing in May.
+- [x] Fix min height not shrinking for rows with extended events in them.
+- [ ] Fill space above floating extended events with same colour.
+  - Not sure about this, just need to remove margin top 25px and add padding top 25px to extended event div, then adjust z-indexes.

 ## Ideas